-Join us for The 3rd Annual UC Davis Scholarship of Teaching and Learning (SOTL) Conference, hosted by the Center for Educational Effectiveness.
+Join us for The 6th Annual UC Davis Scholarship of Teaching and Learning (SoTL) Conference, hosted by the Center for Educational Effectiveness.
 This conference is dedicated to celebrating and sharing the work of UC Davis’ growing community of scholarly educators.
-Together we will share research, ideas, practices and resources in support of evidence-supported teaching innovation at our university.
+Together we will share research, ideas, practices and resources for evidence-supported teaching innovation at our university.
 We look forward to seeing you there and plan to offer an exciting opportunity to tour the Teaching and Learning Complex!*

 This conference is for you: